Local Oral & Maxillofacial Surgeons Accepting Medicaid

 Managed Care Organizations

-The provider directory published by your Managed Care Organization (MCO) is the best resource to find an emergency oral surgeon who takes your Medicaid plan.
+The provider directory published by your Managed Care Organization (MCO) is the best resource for finding an emergency oral surgeon who accepts your Medicaid plan.
 An MCO is a private third-party company specializing in healthcare administration.

-Find the MCO name on your member ID card and go to their website for the provider directory.
+Find the MCO name on your member ID card and go to their website to find the provider directory.
 Input your zip code and select the correct specialty to get a list of participating providers in your area.

 The MCO could be any of these organizations, as many operate in multiple states.